Fort Lauderdale-Hollywood International

 The airport strategy is to continue building a frequent airline service spread among a large group of airlines to increase options and keep fares competitive for travellers.
 By 2015, the number of travellers using the airport is expected to have doubled, offering the possibility of significant revenue increase.

 The multi-level consolidated rental car facility was completed on schedule in 2004.
-The new facility will house 12 rental car companies in a nine-storey facility that will accommodate 9,000 cars, as well as a full range of rental car concessions and visitor parking.
+The facility houses 12 rental car companies in a nine-storey facility that accommodates 9,000 cars, as well as a full range of rental car concessions and visitor parking.
 The design of the garage integrates with the airport surface transportation systems, providing easy terminal access as well as convenient access to and egress from the airport.

 Connections to the terminals are achieved with a pedestrian bridge and a dedicated busway for shuttle buses.
 The design provides for a future automated people mover, and for the addition of one floor of parking.